Bhitarwar

-Bhitarwar is a city and a Municipality in Gwalior district in the state of Madhya Pradesh, India.
+Bhitarwar is a city and a municipality in Gwalior district in the state of Madhya Pradesh, India.
 The town is surrounded by a river called Parbati.

 As of 2011, the population of Bhitarwar town is 19,096, in 3,422 households.

-Bhitarwar is the headquarters of a tehsil, vidhansabha, as well as a community development block.
+Bhitarwar is the headquarters of a tehsil, Vidhan Sabha constituency, as well as a community development block.
 The block is divided between the tehsils of Bhitarwar and Chinour; Chinour tehsil was created out of Bhitarwar tehsil in 2008.

 Geography

 Bhitarwar is located at 25.8°N 78.12°E. It has an average elevation of 227 metres (745 feet).